 Snap a quick photo if you’d like and be on your way.
 You may also want to pay a visit to Tower Falls on the road back from Lamar Valley.

 Mammoth Hot Springs

 Located near Wyoming’s border with Montana, Mammoth Hot Springs is just an hour’s drive from Lamar Valley.
-Mammoth Hot Springs should be on everyone’s list for how to spend 3 days in Yellowstone.
+Mammoth Hot Springs should be on everyone’s list of how to spend 3 days in Yellowstone.